peterchibunna/LivePollView/README.md

 - Activate the virtual environment: `source venv/bin/activate`
 - Install the project pip requirements: `pip install -r requirements.txt`
 - The run the test server: `./manage.py runserver localhost:8080`
+- For deployment, we need gunicorn and nginx proxying the gunicorn socket.
-- Open your web browser and navigate to `http://localhost:8080/`
+- Open your web browser and navigate to `http://localhost:8080/` or the address with port of your choice as configured

 ## Troubleshooting